johnkennedy9147/johnkennedy9147/README.md

 ### Hi there 👋

+### I'm John Kennedy.

+### I'm a software engineer living near Glasgow, Scotland.
+### I'm software engineer primarily working on full stack web.

+### I have worked mainly in large banks and other financial institutions but recently moved into the startup world at a Scottish healthtech company called Phlo.

+### I am always learning, just now my main focus is getting better at Python and learning Go.

 <!--
 **johnkennedy9147/johnkennedy9147** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.